West Anglia Main Line: Locomotives and rolling stock

-In 2011, new Bombardier Class 379s began operation mainly to replace class 317 from Stansted Express duties to mainline services (which in-turn relocated class 315s to inner suburban routes).
-Class 170 DMUs operate from Stansted Airport north through Cambridge to Birmingham on CrossCountry services.
+In 2011, new Bombardier s began operation, mainly to replace Class 317s from Stansted Express duties to main line services which, in turn, relocated Class 315s to inner suburban routes.
+DMUs operate from Stansted Airport north through Cambridge to Birmingham on CrossCountry services.

-In 2020, new Class 745s were introduced on Stansted Express services, cascading the Class 379s to other WAML services.
-The delayed Class 720s began to replace both class 317s & class 379s on the route on 25 August 2021, with full fleet replacement on this route completed in August 2022.
+In 2020, new s were introduced on Stansted Express services, cascading the Class 379s to other WAML services.
+The delayed s began to replace both Classes 317 and 379 on the route on 25 August 2021, with full fleet replacement on this route completed in August 2022.

 Future developments

 It seems likely that two tracks will be built alongside the line to Cheshunt as part of Crossrail 2.
-Intermediate stations from Tottenham Hale will transfer to Crossrail 2 releasing capacity on the mainline for additional trains.
-In August 2019, it was announced that funding had been approved for four-tracking and related platform construction work between Tottenham Hale and Meridian Water to enable up to 8 trains per hour to make local stops in this section at peak times.
+Intermediate stations from Tottenham Hale will transfer to Crossrail 2, releasing capacity on the main line for additional trains.
+In August 2019, it was announced that funding had been approved for four-tracking and related platform construction work between Tottenham Hale and Meridian Water to enable up to eight trains per hour to make local stops in this section at peak times.

-East West Rail are also proposing to add 2 additional tracks next to the West Anglia Main Line between the Shepreth Branch Junction and Cambridge.
+East West Rail are also proposing to add two additional tracks next to the West Anglia Main Line between the Shepreth Branch Junction and Cambridge.